MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 ## Step 1: Create a `manifest.json` file

 Every extension package must have a `manifest.json` file at the root.
-The manifest provides details of your extension, the version of the extension API to use, the extension name and description, and so on.
+The manifest provides details of your extension, the extension package version, the extension name and description, and so on.

 The following code snippet outlines the basic information needed in your `manifest.json` file.